Wrestling mask: Lucha Libre

 The Luchador mask, known as a mascara in Spanish, “draws from Mexican history in which Mayans and Aztecs warriors would complete for superiority”.
 The style of the masks represent “animals, gods, mythological figures and other elements of Mexican folklore”.

 "The mask is the luchador's identity, both in and out of the ring.
 Luchadores will keep their faces and real names a secret throughout their entire lives; some of the more iconic luchadores have even been buried in their mask."

 WWE hall of famer El Santo is one of the most iconic luchadores.
 He “helped fuel the growth and reputation of lucha libre throughout the world”.
 “WWE Hall of Famer Eddie Guerrero once wrote that ‘Calling him a legend doesn’t even do justice to how big he was.
 In his heyday, Santo was bigger than Hulk Hogan and ‘Stone Cold’ Steve Austin combined’”.

-The Mexican fanbase quickly took to the mystery of the masked man and soon after, Mexican wrestlers themselves started wearing masks, becoming "enmascarados".
-Early masks were simple with strong, basic colors designs that could be recognized even in the back row of the arena.
-Over the years, the masks evolved to become very intricate and colorful, drawing on Mexico's rich history.
+The Mexican fanbase took to the mystery of the masked man and soon after, Mexican wrestlers themselves started wearing masks, becoming "enmascarados".
+Early masks were simple with strong, basic color designs that could be recognized even in the back row of the arena.
+Over the years, the masks evolved to become intricate and colorful, drawing on Mexico's rich history.

 Luchador ‘Mascarita Sagrada’ wearing a “mascara’ (mask).

 Lucha Libre is still an incredibly popular sport in Mexico, with souvenir masks being sold at events and online.
 Masks are colorfully designed to evoke the images of animals, gods, ancient heroes, and other archetypes, whose identity the luchador takes on during a performance.
 Most wrestlers in Mexico start their career wearing a mask, but over the span of their careers, a substantial number of them will be unmasked.
 Sometimes, a wrestler slated for retirement will be unmasked in one of his final bouts or at the beginning of a final tour, signifying loss of identity as that character.
 Sometimes, losing the mask signifies the end of a gimmick, with the wrestler moving on to a new gimmick and mask, often without public acknowledgement of the wrestler's previous persona.

 The wrestling mask is considered "sacred", so much so that the intentional removal of a mask is grounds for disqualification.
 If a wrestler is unmasked during the match, his top priority is to cover up his face and they usually get help from people at ringside to do so.
 Most masked wrestlers wear their masks for any and all public appearances, using the mask to keep their personal life separate from their professional life; because of the mask, most Mexican wrestlers enjoy a higher degree of anonymity about their personal lives.
 Some wrestlers become larger-than-life characters, such as El Santo, one of the most popular cultural icons who always wore his mask in public, revealing his face only briefly in old age, and was even buried in his trademark silver mask.